 Citizens Organized to Prepare for Emergencies (COPE) is the winner of the California League of Cities Helen Putnam Award for Excellence.

 The mission of COPE is to help residents, families, and neighborhoods become and remain better prepared to respond to and recover from emergency situations.
-This includes developing individual response plans, maintaining individual emergency supply kits, and outreaching to neighborhoods in the community.
-To foster this effort, the City of Santa Rosa provides a guide for setting up COPE Neighborhood Teams, “How to COPE with Emergencies” in English and Spanish.
+This includes developing and maintaining individual emergency supply kits.

-If you have organized your neighborhood or business and have not registered as a COPE Leader, or you wish to organize your neighborhood or business using COPE, please contact:
+If you have not registered as a COPE Neighborhood Leader, or you wish to organize your neighborhood or business using COPE, please contact:

 COPE - Santa Rosa Fire Dept.